The Discovery Call Prep Work That Most Consultants Skip (And Prospects Can Always Tell)

 Discovery Agenda Generation changes that equation.

-Think about what happens when you hand a junior team member a generic template and send them into a discovery call with a prospect who's evaluating a premium engagement.
+Think about what happens when you hand a junior team member a generic template and send them into a discovery call with a prospect evaluating a premium engagement.

 They ask the standard questions.
 The prospect gives standard answers.
 Nobody learns anything they couldn't have found on the company's About page.
 The call ends, and the prospect quietly moves on to a consultant who seemed more prepared.